emilydaykin/Internet-Series-Database-Client/README.md

   - Searching by title, actor, plot, year, genre or rating
   - Filtering by genre
 - Series-specific information (genre, actors, pilot year, average rating etc...)
-- Commenting on and rating a series once logged in, and deleting your own comment
+- Double-click functionality for logged in users to fill in the 'heart' on series poster, indicating the user has 'favourited' it
 - Recommender System (for logged in users) to suggest series similar to ones they've liked.
-- Authenticated users can:
+- Authenticated users can also:
   - Add a series to their profile's page via 'favouriting' (double clicking on the series poster on the individual series page)
-  - View their profile page, which displays carousels each for their favourites and resulting recommendations
+  - View their profile page, which displays responsive carousels each for their favourites and resulting recommendations
+    - The carousel cards will flip to its backside on hover, displaying series-specific information, and when active will navigate to series page
+  - Comment on and rate a series once logged in, and deleting the user's own comment
 - Admins have the same rights as non-admin users, but can also add new series to the catalogue
+- The Register and Log In return detailed error messages to the user

 # Architecture
-- Secure routing
+- Secure routing to ensure user groups (authenticated users and admins) are granted appropriate access rights
-- how many model schemas
+- Two model schemas (Series and User), one of which (Series) has nested comments
-- Unit & Integration testing (5 test suites and 31 tests)
+- Unit & Integration testing:
+  - **Front End** (31 tests in 6 test suites):
     - Home (6 unit tests)
     - Navbar (1 unit test)
     - Login (4 unit tests)
     - Register (11 unit tests)
     - UserProfile (3 unit tests & 2 integration tests)
     - ElasticCarousel (4 unit tests)
+  - **Back End** (25 tests in 6 test suites):
+    - Series via GET requests (4 integration tests)
+    - Series via POST requests (3 integration tests)
+    - Register & Login POST requests (4 integration tests)
+    - Favourites & User Authentication via GET and PUT requests (4 integration tests)
+    - Comments / Reviews via POST, DEL and GET requests (4 integration tests)
+    - Admin authentication via GET and POST requests (6 integration tests)

 # Data Collection & Curation
 - Dynamically generated seed **series** data via a Python script that scrapes IMDb (see code snippet below).